ICESAT-2HackWeek/ICESat-2-Hackweek-2023/book/projects/project_readmes/README_surfit.md

 ## Project Goals
-Our team was interested in comparing length scales of the ATLO3

-Our main goal(s) for
+Our main goal(s) for this project was to see if we could investigate roughness

-Our team was interested in further exploring the tutorial material and learning how to collaborate on object oriented code.
-Our goal for the week was to design a simple Python class called "Pho" (the ICESat-2 mascot) and have each person contribute a function to describe Pho or let it perform an action based on
+Some individual goals for this project were to
+*Get familiar to accessing ICESat-2 data via cloud (e.g., sliderule, earthaccess, etc.).

 ### Study Sites
 We compared tracks from Black Rock Desert, Nevada and Utqiagvik, Alaska.
+These tracks were chosen as regions of interest because of the relative flatness of both locations the availability of track data.

 ## Project Outcomes